-Council declares a Farm Rebate to support the continuation of broad acre farming.
+Council declares a Farm Rebate to support the continuation of broad acre farming or protection of significant natural heritage.
 The Farm Rebate is fixed at 12.7% of farm rates payable in respect of each assessment that is subject to the Farm Land differential.

-Council has resolved to retain and set the farm differential at a lower rate than the residential rate, (for 2022-23 the farm differential will be set at 63.84% of the residential differential before the farm rebate, set at 60.9% of the residential rate after the rebate) and provide a rebate to all farm properties in accordance with having the farm sector as the lowest rated differential.
+Council has resolved to retain and set the farm differential at a lower rate than the residential rate, (for 2022-23 the farm differential will be set at 63.24% of the residential differential before the farm rebate, set at 60.83% of the residential rate after the rebate) and provide a rebate to all farm properties in accordance with having the farm sector as the lowest rated differential.

-To qualify for the farm rebate properties will be defined as farm land.
+To qualify for the farm rebate, properties will be classified and rated as farm land.
 The rebate will be set at 12.7% of the amount payable of the capital improved value of the property.